Jammin93/clipp/README.rst

 - Supports standard option escaping with double-dash (--) out of the box.
 - Allows the dash character (-) to be used as a valid option alias or positional option name
-- Supports sub-commands as well as nested sub-commands with the need for directly instantiating additional objects.
+- Supports sub-commands as well as nested sub-commands without the need for directly instantiating additional objects.
 - Automatic help and usage formatting for top-level commands as well as sub-commands.